So, you like to know how to plan an international trip? No worries, we’ve got you covered.

 It is time to select your final dates.

 Book your tickets for your international trip

 Book your tickets.
 The easiest platform to use is Skyscanner.
 This site compares the best prices/dates and airlines for you and offers you the most advantageous one.
 You can also choose different options, which look more interesting.

 In this step, you can still adjust your dates to the most suitable price.

 Now you know when you arrive at your destination you can book your first night(s) of accommodation.

-Take a look at our accommodation guides or use these trustworthy platforms:
+Look at our accommodation guides or use these trustworthy platforms:

 Tip: Are you looking for cheaper accommodation?
-Maybe you don’t like to stay in a hotel and you are looking for alternatives?
+Maybe you don’t like to stay in a hotel, and you are looking for alternatives?
 These platforms might be what you are looking for:

 Step 7: Complete your travel itinerary with activities and tours